Features

 Using custom serializers means you lose any guarantee of data consistency.

 Dreamy-db is designed to be easily embeddable inside modules.
-It is recommended to set a namespace for the module.
+It is recommended to set a for the module.